-- A new COVID-19 infection in any staff or any facility-onset COVID-19 infection in a resident, triggers an outbreak investigation.
+1. An outbreak investigation is initiated when a single new case of COVID-19 occurs among residents or staff to determine if others have been exposed.
+An outbreak investigation would not be triggered when a resident with known COVID-19 is admitted directly into TBP, or when a resident known to have close contact with someone with COVID-19 is admitted directly into TBP and develops COVID-19 before TBP are discontinued.
 In an outbreak investigation, rapid identification and isolation of new cases is critical in stopping further viral transmission.

-A resident who is admitted to the facility with COVID-19 does not constitute a facility outbreak. - 2.
-Upon identification of a single new case of COVID-19 infection in any staff or residents, testing should begin immediately.
-Facilities have the option to perform outbreak testing through two approaches, contact tracing or broad-based (e.g. facility-wide) testing. - Contact Tracing If the facility has the ability to identify close contacts of the individual with COVID-19, they could choose to conduct focused testing based on known close contacts.
+Upon identification of a single new case of COVID-19 infection in any staff or residents, testing should begin immediately (but not earlier than 24 hours after the exposure, if known).
+Facilities have the option to perform outbreak testing through two approaches, contact tracing or broad-based (e.g. facility-wide) testing.

-- Broad Testing If a facility does not have the expertise, resources, or ability to identify all close contacts, they should instead investigate the outbreak at a facility-wide or group-level (e.g., unit, floor, or other specific area(s) of the facility).
-Broader approaches might also be required if the facility is directed to do so by the jurisdiction's public health authority, or in situations where all potential contacts are unable to be identified, are too numerous to manage, or when contact tracing fails to halt transmission. - 3.
-For individuals who test positive for COVID-19, repeat testing is not recommended to discontinue TBP or work restrictions.
+Focused/Broad Testing - If the facility has the ability to identify close contacts of the individual with COVID-19, they could choose to conduct focused testing based on known close contacts.
+If a facility does not have the expertise, resources, or ability to identify all close contacts, they should instead investigate the outbreak at a facility-wide or group-level (e.g., unit, floor, or other specific area(s) of the facility).
+Broader approaches might also be required if the facility is directed to do so by the jurisdiction's public health authority, or in situations where all potential contacts are unable to be identified, are too numerous to manage, or when contact tracing fails to halt transmission.

+- 3. For individuals who test positive for COVID-19, repeat testing is not recommended to discontinue TBP or work restrictions.
 A symptom-based strategy is intended to replace the need for repeated testing. - 4.
-In general, testing is not necessary for asymptomatic people who have recovered from SARS-CoV-2 infection in the prior 90 days; however, if testing is performed on these people, an antigen test instead of a nucleic acid amplification test (NAAT) is recommended.
-This is because some people may remain NAAT positive but not be infectious during this period.
+In general, testing is not necessary for asymptomatic people who have recovered from SARS-CoV-2 infection in the prior 30 days; however, Testing may be considered between days 31-90 and if performed during this time, an antigen test versus a NAAT COVID test is recommended.